jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 review
 *********************************************************************************

 VOILA!
-You now know how to pass values from a test to a program and can represent values in strings with `f-strings`_
+You now know how to pass values from a test to a program and can represent values in a string_ with an `f-string`_

 You also encountered the following exceptions